MicrosoftDocs/learn/learn-pr/azure/create-your-first-speech-to-text-app/includes/8-summary.md

-In this module, you learned how Microsoft's Azure Cognitive Services provide developers with APIs to create applications that take advantage of Azure's speech-to-text features.
+In this module, you learned how Microsoft's Azure AI services provide developers with APIs to create applications that take advantage of Azure AI speech to text features.

-You created an Azure Cognitive Services account, which you used to create two speech-to-text applications:
+You created an Azure AI services account, which you used to create two speech to text applications:

 - A command-line application that used single-shot recognition to convert simple speech to text.